Outlook Uncertain On Gun Policy As Trump Signals Openness — With NRA In His Ear

 Opponents call for new action

-Democrats say the recent shootings reinforce the need for significant new action; the House Judiciary Committee has announced it's going to return early to Washington to take up legislation on "red flag" laws and assault weapons.
+Democrats say the recent shootings reinforce the need for significant new action; the House Judiciary Committee has announced it will return early to Washington to take up legislation on red flag laws and assault weapons.

 "For years, Democrats have worked with the survivors of gun violence on legislation and promised that we would never stop until we got the job done," House Speaker Nancy Pelosi wrote to lawmakers this month.